chrisclarkedev/dice_roll/README.md

 3 functional buttons which control various aspect of the game.

-New Game, Roll Dice, Hold
+New Game, Roll Dice, Hold.

 &nbsp;
 &nbsp;

 - New Game

-  - Erases all scores resetting game completely
+  -Erases all scores resetting game completely

 - Roll Dice
   -Current player rolls dice